Microsoft Teams surpasses 20 million daily active users; rival Slack shares slip

-(Reuters) - Microsoft Corp said on Tuesday its workplace messaging app, Teams, has more than 20 million daily active users, up from 13 million users in July.
+(Reuters) - Microsoft Corp (MSFT.O) said on Tuesday its workplace messaging app, Teams, has more than 20 million daily active users, up from 13 million users in July.

 The software maker offers the app as a free add-on platform to its Office365 users.
 Through Teams, users can start a chat, share files, make calls and hold web conferences.

-Microsoft Teams, used by companies like General Electric and SAP, competes with Slack Technologies Inc.
+Microsoft Teams, used by companies like General Electric (GE.N) and SAP (SAPG.DE), competes with Slack Technologies Inc (WORK.N).

-Slack, whose customers include Electronic Arts Inc and Nordstrom Inc, reported over 10 million daily active users in the second quarter ended July 31.
+Slack, whose customers include Electronic Arts Inc (EA.O) and Nordstrom Inc (JWN.N), reported over 10 million daily active users in the second quarter ended July 31.

-The company’s shares fell about 10% in early trade on Tuesday following the news.

-Microsoft Teams also competes with Workplace by Facebook Inc and Cisco Systems Inc’s Webex Teams.
+Microsoft Teams also competes with Workplace by Facebook Inc (FB.O) and Cisco Systems Inc’s (CSCO.O) Webex Teams.

 Reporting by Ambhini Aishwarya in Bengaluru; Editing by Amy Caren Daniel and Rashmi Aich